AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/BBands_B.md

 BBands %B indicator requires an only parameter: the mapping.
 Though, there are three parameters extra, which have default values if are not defined: period, deviation and series type.

 ```
-var bbands = plot.bbands(mapping, 10, 3, "spline");
+var bbandsB = plot.bbandsB(mapping, 10, 3, "spline");
 ```

 ## Visualization

-Vizualization of an indicator depends on the type of a series you display it with.
+Visualization of an indicator depends on the type of a series you display it with.
 Let's look at the next sample where two BBands %B with different parameters and settings are added to different plots:

 ```
 // create BBandsB indicator with period 10 and show as line on the first plot
 var BBandsB10 = plot_0.bbandsB(mapping, 10).series();
-BBandsB10.stroke('#bf360c');
+BBandsB10.fill('#bf360c');
+BBandsB10.seriesType("column");

 // create SMA indicator with period 50 and show as column on the second plot
-var BBandsB50 = plot_1.bbandsB(mapping, 50, "column").series();
+var BBandsB50 = plot_1.bbandsB(mapping, 50, 0.2, "column").series();
 BBandsB50.fill('#ff6d00');
 ```